Bianca Dye: Body positivity advocacy

 Dye is known for her advocacy and encouragement of body positivity.

-In November 2009, Dye posed nude for Madison magazine to promote a positive body image.
+In November 2009, she posed nude for Madison magazine to promote a positive body image.

 In January 2010, Dye criticised Marie Claire magazine for using model Jennifer Hawkins as an example of a natural role model when they published an untouched photo of Hawkins to raise money for the Butterfly Foundation - a charity which helps people affected by eating disorders and negative body image.

-Speaking on Nine's Today program, Dye said: "How is she a role model for body image if the average woman looks nothing like her?...
+Speaking on Nine's Today program, Dye said: "How is she a role model for body image if the average woman looks nothing like her? ...
 She's a lingerie model.
 How brave is it for her to take her clothes off?
 You don't need airbrushing love, look at you.
 No wonder there are so many eating disorders out there."

-Marie Claire editor Jackie Frank said she was disappointed with Dye's comments, stating: "We’re not saying Jennifer is what all women should aspire to.
-If it’s making people feel worse about themselves then that’s a self esteem issue.
-Bianca Dye’s comments disappointed me.
+Marie Claire editor Jackie Frank said she was disappointed with Dye's comments, stating: "We're not saying Jennifer is what all women should aspire to.
+If it's making people feel worse about themselves then that's a self esteem issue.
+Bianca Dye's comments disappointed me.
 She did a fabulous thing posing nude in Madison.
 But it also emphasised my point.
 You need a major celebrity to make big news and put it on the agenda.
-Jennifer cut through where Bianca didn’t.
+Jennifer cut through where Bianca didn't.
 Instead of criticising Jennifer, she should be saying congratulations."

 Speaking about the controversy, Hawkins said she didn't see herself as a "poster girl" for body image and said she didn't think a good intention to promote healthy eating and lifestyle could "snowball" as it did.
 Hawkins also said she was disappointed that the Butterfly Foundation had been overshadowed in the controversy, stating: "I didn't do this for PR - I did it to raise awareness for the Butterfly Foundation which helps men and women with eating disorders but you wouldn't know that because it has hardly been mentioned - and I had no idea that what was a good intention to promote healthy eating and lifestyle could snowball out of control as it has."

-In 2022, Dye again posed nude covered in gold body paint to recreate a photo Gwyneth Paltrow had posted on Instagram to celebrate her 50th birthday.
-Dye decided to also pose nude to boost body positivity for similarly aged women who were disheartened after seeing Paltrow's photo, but said it wasn't to criticise or "fit shame" Paltrow's body.
+In 2022, Dye again posed nude, covered in gold body paint, to recreate a photo Gwyneth Paltrow had posted on Instagram to celebrate her 50th birthday.
+Dye decided to pose nude to boost body positivity for similarly-aged women who were disheartened after seeing Paltrow's photo, but said it wasn't to criticise or "fit shame" Paltrow's body.